angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

 ## <a name="run-in-a-windows-container"></a>Executar em um contêiner do Windows

-* No cliente do Docker, alterne para os contêineres do Windows.
+* No cliente do Docker, [alterne para contêineres do Windows](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

 Navegue até a pasta do arquivo do docker em `dotnet-docker/samples/aspnetapp`.